attila5287/hackerrank-react-employee-validation/solution2.md

   joiningDate: 'Joining Date is valid',
 }
   const ERROR_MESSAGES = {
-    name: 'Name must be at least 4 characters long',
+    name: 'Name must be at least 4 characters long and only contain letters and spaces.',
-    email: 'Email must be a valid email address',
+    email: 'Email must be a valid email address.',
-    employeeID: 'Employee ID must be exactly 6 digits',
+    employeeID: 'Employee ID must be exactly 6 digits.',
-    joiningDate: 'Joining Date cannot be in the future', };
+    joiningDate: 'Joining Date cannot be in the future.', };

   const [form, setForm] = useState({